Ambiguous Evaluation Criteria Cause Weak Answers

 If "engaging" and "professional" conflict, prefer "professional".

-Step 4: Have the model self-audit
+Step 4: Have the model self-audit (reason, then verdict)

-After writing, output a checklist:
+After writing, output a checklist.
+For each criterion, give the evidence

-- Criterion 1 (factually correct): yes/no + evidence
+- Criterion 1 (factually correct): evidence -> yes/no

-- Criterion 2 (under 200 words): yes/no + word count
+- Criterion 2 (under 200 words): word count -> yes/no

-- Criterion 3 (engaging rules): yes/no + which rule was satisfied
+- Criterion 3 (engaging rules): which rule was satisfied -> yes/no

-- Criterion 4 (professional rules): yes/no + any violations
+- Criterion 4 (professional rules): any violations -> yes/no

 If any are no, rewrite and re-check.